josecgil/oblique-js/README.md

 `oblique.js` constantly searchs the entire DOM tree for elements with the `data-ob-directive` attribute.
 When an element is found, it process it and marks the element as 'processed' so the next time does'nt find it.

 At the core of `oblique.js` the are a two elements:
-+ a DOM Element thats declares behaviours and data.
++ a DOM Element thats declares code to execute and data to be sent to the code.
 + a javascript constructor function (or more than one) that will be called when oblique.js finds the element

 The most simple DOM element look like this: